-The Third Circuit based its decision invalidating the design patent on the Ninth Circuit's "dictated primarily by functional[ity]" standard: "If the design of the patent is dictated primarily by functional needs the patent is invalid."206
+The Third Circuit based its decision invalidating the design patent on the Ninth Circuit's "dictated primarily by functional[ity]" standard: "If the design of the patent is dictated primarily by functional needs the patent is invalid."

 Thus, the regional circuit courts developed and applied a relatively strict functionality test and generally invalidated design patents that reflected functional design elements.
 In rare cases, however, courts twisted the standard to uphold the validity of design patents that involved utilitarian features.
 Two district court decisions that did not receive appellate scrutiny stand out.
 The second case, Bergstrom v.
-Sears, Roebuck & Co., 207 would later make its way into Federal Circuit jurisprudence.
+Sears, Roebuck & Co., would later make its way into Federal Circuit jurisprudence.

 In L. F. Strassheim Co. v.
-Gold Medal Folding Furniture Co., 209 the Eastern District of Wisconsin rejected the argument that a highly functional design for
+Gold Medal Folding Furniture Co., the Eastern District of Wisconsin rejected the argument that a highly functional design for an arm-rest assembly for a classic Director's chair is primarily functional rather than primarily ornamental.

-^{206.} Methode Elecs., 385 F.2d at 141 (citing Bently v.
-Sunset House Distributing Corp., 359 F.2d 140, 145 (9th Cir.
-1966).
+206. Methode Elecs., 385 F.2d at 141 (citing Bently, 359 F.2d at 145).

-^{207.
-496} F. Supp.
+207. 496 F. Supp.
 476 (D. Minn.
 1980).

-^{208.} See, infra, Part V(B).
+208. See infra Part V(B).

-^{209.
-294} F. Supp.
+209. 294 F. Supp.
 708 (E.D.
 Wis.
 1968).